 You may wonder what the motivation is behind these requirements, especially if the core APIs are RESTful.
-Here’s the most common scenario.
+After all, they can’t expect you to do a programmer’s job.
+No, but here’s the most common scenario.
 The company has a REST API for interacting with their services.
-However, to make it easy for developers, the company provides SDKs and client implementations in various languages for the REST API.
+To make it easy for developers, the company provides SDKs and client implementations in various languages for the REST API.

-Take a look at Algolia’s API for an example.
+For an example, take a look at Algolia’s API.
 You can view the documentation for their REST API here.
-However, when you implement Algolia (which provides a search feature for your site), you’ll want to follow the documentation for your specific platform.
+However, when you implement Algolia (which provides a search feature for your site), you’ll probably follow the documentation for your specific platform or language.

-Although users could construct their own code when using the REST endpoints, most developers would rather leverage existing code to just copy and paste what they need.
+Although users could construct their own code when using the REST endpoints, most developers would rather leverage existing code and copy and paste what they need.